Presidency of Artur Bernardes: State of emergency in Bahia

 The federal government transferred the 28th Battalion of Caçadores from Aracaju to Salvador in December 1923.
 The commanders of this battalion and the 19th, from Salvador, were not trustworthy and were replaced.
 Additional reinforcements arrived in February: the 20th Battalion of Caçadores, from Maceió, the 3rd Heavy Machine Gun Company, from Rio de Janeiro, a battery from the 5th Mountain Artillery Group, from Valença, the cruiser Barroso, the auxiliary cruiser José Bonifácio and the destroyer Rio Grande do Norte.
 Army soldiers patrolled the streets and occupied public facilities such as the State Chamber, the Official Press, the Treasury and the Library.
 The Public Force was bribed to transfer its weapons to the 6th Military Region's HQ.
 Protected by federal weapons, Góis Calmon took office without resistance.
-Ironically, he had supported the bombing of Salvador in 1912, when federal forces overthrew the state government as part of the Salvations Policy (federal interventions).
+Ironically, he had supported the bombing of Salvador in 1912, when federal forces overthrew the state government as part of the Salvation Policy (federal interventions).

 Bernardes' final act against his old enemies of 1922 was in the elections for senator in the Federal District.
 Only the results of the sections in which Mendes Tavares won were validated, canceling all the others and "beheading" the candidacy of Irineu Machado, one of those involved in the crisis of the fake letters.
 Peçanha died on 31 March.
 The reckoning with Republican Reaction was concluded, and all its former members were incorporated into the government base, "not as political partners, but as resigned losers".
 Bernardes imposed his will at the cost of gaining even more civilian and military enemies.
 The measures taken in Rio de Janeiro and Bahia have already been analysed as a moment of decadence or transformation of the "Governors' Policy", in which the federal government, in exchange for support in Congress, did not intervene in the internal politics of the states.